-Many investors like investing in Initial Public Offerings, or IPOs, because it’s an opportunity to put money into a relatively early-stage company that has plenty of room to grow over time.
+Many investors are intrigued by IPOs, because it’s an opportunity to put money into a relatively early-stage company that has room to grow over time.
 Some companies draw more investor interest than others, and the IPO’s subscription status is one way to gauge that, because investors sign up with the intent to purchase a certain number of shares.

 “IPO” is an acronym that stands for “initial public offering.”
 It represents the first time that a company offers shares for sale to members of the general public through a stock exchange.
 Prior to an IPO, you would not be able to find a company’s stock trading on an exchange such as the New York Stock Exchange, for example.